Lipovitsch/web-scrapping-phone-finder/README.md

 # Web scrapping - Phone Finder

-Program for finding the main contact number on a given company website.
+Python program for finding the main contact number on a given company website using bs4, requests and phonenumbers libraries.

 Example:
 ```